 The report is then presented and discussed with the client who can then choose to make their own updates.
 Alternatively they can ask us to make the changes required on a case-by-case basis.

 There are many companies who can help with design reviews and our Ignys team are just one option.
-If you’d like to book a discovery call or ask a question about reviews you can reach our team through the button below which will take you to the contact us page.Talk to Ignys
+If you’d like to ask us anything about reviews you can reach our team.

 Another useful source if you are looking at design reviews

 Design council – 10 useful things to look at in a design review